UK coronavirus vaccine prompts immune response in early test

 “We are seeing good immune response in almost everybody,” said Dr. Adrian Hill, director of the Jenner Institute at Oxford University.
 “What this vaccine does particularly well is trigger both arms of the immune system,” he said.

 Hill said that neutralizing antibodies are produced — molecules which are key to blocking infection.
-In addition, the vaccine also causes a reaction in the body’s T-cells which help to fight off the coronavirus.
+In addition, the vaccine also causes a reaction in the body’s T-cells, which help by destroying cells that have been taken over by the virus.

 The experimental COVID-19 vaccine caused minor side effects like fever, chills and muscle pain more often than in those who got a control meningitis vaccine.